 Image source: abeautifulmess.com via Pinterest

 If you can’t have a reading nook by a window or if you like to read at night, then make sure the lighting is right.
 The last thing you want is to strain your eyes or give yourself a headache because your lamp isn’t bright enough.
-If you have a small reading area, choose wall sconce lighting to maximize the floor space.
+If you have a small reading area, choose wall sconce lighting to maximise the floor space.
 Before installing the wall sconces, sit in your chair and depending on how you sit, make sure the light is on the right wall.
 If you place a lamp on the wall that faces you, you aren’t going to reap the benefits as much if it is behind you.